webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 So far, we've been viewing the output by going directly to the local file system.
 Typically though, a real user accesses a web app over a network; their browser talking to a __server__ which will serve up the required assets (e.g. `.html`, `.js`, and `.css` files).

-So let's test what the current experience is like using a simple server.
+So let's test what the current experience is when using a generic http server.
 Let's use the [http-server](https://www.npmjs.com/package/http-server) package: `npm install http-server --save-dev`.
 We'll also amend the `scripts` section of our `package.json` to add in a `start` script:

 __package.json__